 A lot of families and travelers do come here for the beaches though, as they are some of the best in all of the Greek Island world.
 Some of the best beaches in Rhodes include Anthony Quinn Bay, Lindos Beach, Oasis Beach, Tsambika Beach and the endless sandy beach in Faliraki.

-Contributed by Alex | Follow him on Swedish Nomad
+Recommended by Alex of Swedish Nomad

 Planning a trip to Greece?
 Check out –